blueboxes/JS13K-2019/README.md

 ![Game ScreenShot](/media/screen.png?raw=true "Game Screen Shot")

 ## Objective
-Watch the outbound route of the plane then complete the route back but tapping on the correct cells in order.
-Be warned if you go off course you plane will explode.
+Watch the outbound route of the plane then complete the route back home by tapping on the correct cells in order including the final landing.
+Be warned if you go off course your plane will crash.

 ## Controls
-After Tap/click on the hex grid to move the plane around.
-Tap on the flags to be reminded of the route.
+When ready for the return trip tap/click on the hex grid to move the plane around.
+Tap on the flags at the top of the page to be reminded of the route.
 If you go off course and crash tap or click to try again.

 ## Tech
 This entry uses [kontra](https://straker.github.io/kontra/), [jk13K starter Pack](https://github.com/sz-piotr/js13k-webpack-starter),  non transpiled ES6, Native dialogs, CSS3 animations and flexbox so will only work on the latest Chrome (desktop or mobile) or Firefox browsers.